Definition: optical resonators which are dynamically unstable with respect to transverse beam offsets

 German: instabile Resonatoren

+A more comprehensive analysis of resonator properties requires wave optics and typically involves analyzing resonator modes.
 The properties of the resonator modes are very different in the stable or unstable regime.
 Unstable resonators have a number of special properties:

 - The modes always experience significant diffraction losses, which are often very high (order of 50 % per round trip or higher).

-- Particularly for resonators with diffraction at hard edges, the transverse mode profiles are very complicated and usually exhibit pronounced ring structures.
+- Particularly for resonators with diffraction at hard edges, the transverse mode profiles are rather complicated and usually exhibit pronounced ring structures.
 Only numerical methods can then be used for calculating the detailed mode profiles.
 For some soft-aperture resonators (see below), however, the mode properties can at least be estimated with reasonable accuracy using analytical methods.

 - In a linear unstable resonator, the wavefronts of the counterpropagating beams do not necessarily match each other, and they do not necessarily match the surfaces of the two end mirrors.